 What airport should I fly into?

 Flagstaff, Arizona is the closest airport at about 165 miles from the trailhead.
 Las Vegas, Nevada is about 225 miles away and typically has the cheapest airfares.
 And Phoenix, Arizona is about 260 miles away.

 Are there any hotels close to the Havasu Falls trailhead?

-The closest hotels to the Havasu Falls trailhead are the Hualapai Lodge and the Grand Canyon Caverns Inn in Peach Springs, Arizona.
-If you are looking for more luxurious accommodations, there are several nice spots in Flagstaff, Arizona including the Little America Hotel Flagstaff and the Residence Inn by Marriott Flagstaff.
+If you are looking for more luxurious accommodations, there are several nice spots in Flagstaff, Arizona, including the Little America Hotel Flagstaff and the Residence Inn by Marriott Flagstaff.
 The Residence Inn even has a hot tub that you’ll love to relax in after your long hike out of the canyon.

 If you’re on a budget, check out the Hotel Aspen in Flagstaff.

-There are also several lodges and campgrounds within the National Park at the Grand Canyon but you’ll need to book them well in advance.
+There are also several lodges and campgrounds in Grand Canyon National Park, but you’ll need to book them well in advance.